yetanotherco/zkRust/README.md

 # zkRust

-CLI tool to prove your rust code easily using either SP1 or Risc0.
+`zkRust` is a CLI tool to simplify the developing applications in Rust using zkVM's such as SP1 or Risc0.

-zkRust supports generating proofs for executable scripts.
-Specifically, zkRust supports generating proofs for executable programs with inputs, code, and outputs known at compile time and defined within a `main()` function and `main.rs` file.
+zkRust seeks to simplify the development experience of developing using zkVM's and enable developers by providing the choice of which zkVM they would like to develop with and eliminating redundancy in the Zk Application development process.

 ## Installation: